harness/developer-hub/docs/chaos-engineering/features/chaos-dashboard/create-a-new-dashboard.md

 ### Step 8: Pivot the results

-* To visualize the results with respect to passed and failed experiment runs, click the settings button of the **Experiment Status** and click **Pivot**.
+* To visualize the results with respect to passed and failed experiment runs, click the settings button of the **Experiment Status** and select **Pivot**.

 ![save-field](./static/create-a-new-dashboard/pivot-12.png)